mfundo02/cross-matching/srl2/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Multiwavelength cros-matching with MeerKLASS documentation
+Multiwavelength cross-matching with MeerKLASS documentation
 ==========================================================
 # MeerKAT and KiDS DR4 Cross-Matching Pipeline Documentation